An introduction

 México D.F., 2008

 I covered local news in the urban corners of Northern New Jersey for the best newspaper in the state.
 I edited one of Latin America’s most admired magazines.
 I managed an immigration news website that told Americans the stories the mainstream press wouldn’t find.
+I became a business journalist to run the biggest business magazine in Mexico.
 I supervised shifts at The Associated Press‘ World Spanish Desk, filing stories and photos for media outlets from New York to Caracas to Buenos Aires.
-I wrote cover stories for the biggest business magazine in Mexico and the best narrative magazine in Latin America.
+I wrote a cover story for the best narrative magazine in Latin America.
 I wrote foreign dispatches for the U.S., Chile and Argentina.
-Along the way, I found time to produce public radio features, create audio slideshows, videos and podcasts, and take photos.
+Along the way, I produced public radio features, created audio slideshows, videos and podcasts, and took some photos.

 And in 2008 I drove across the U.S. from New York to Mexico to report on Latinos and that year’s historic presidential election.